 Anatolian-Iranian, Eremic.
 (Schawerda described ottoi as a new species but it is a paler desert form of nubila from which its genitalia do not differ and the markings of which are similar but heavier.
 Typical nubila forms fly in Syria.)

 390. Aegle rebeli Schaw.

-Inhabits the Northern plain and the mountains.
 Univoltine, flying in May-June.
-Anatolian-Iranian.

 391. Paraegle ochracea Ersch. subsp. subochracea Stgr.